 Certificate’s tutor from 2018 – present

 Giulia Romana Mele currently collaborates with Studio Legale Pavia e Ansaldo, where she focuses on corporate and commercial law matters.
 She has also collaborated with Prof. Avv.
 Giacomo Rojas Elgueta, with a focus on commercial and investment arbitration, and completed her legal traineeship at the law firms of Prof. Avv.
 Andrea Zoppini, and of Prof. Natalino Irti, focusing on civil and commercial litigation.
 Giulia Romana graduated cum laude from Roma Tre University in December 2015, defending a thesis on “Economic Analysis of Damages’ Determination in International Commercial Contracts”.

 Certificate’s tutor from 2015 to 2017

-Valentina Faienza is a lawyer at Studio Legale Rubini, where she focuses on civil and commercial litigation and investment and commercial arbitration, both at domestic and international level.
+Valentina Faienza currently collaborates with Lawlinguists.
+Between 2014 and 2018, she joined Studio Legale Rubini, where she focused on civil and commercial litigation and investment and commercial arbitration, both at domestic and international level.

 She earned her law degree from Roma Tre University, successfully defending a thesis on “Language issues in international arbitration”.
 Valentina spent the summer of 2013 at New York University School of Law, conducting research for her law degree’s final dissertation.
 In the first semester of 2014, she attended the Internship Program offered by the Permanent Court of Arbitration and the International Council for Commercial Arbitration in The Hague.